-Spouses or domestic partners (someone living with you in a committed relationship), your children, children in law, grandchildren and financial dependents all can take advantage of the benefit.
 A financial dependent is someone for whom you have financial responsibility.
-OSBCTC does not assess the level of financial dependence or the definition of domestic partner.
+EGCC does not assess the level of financial dependence or the definition of domestic partner.
+Family members do not have to live with you and there is no age limit for the scholarship.

 Your previous academic record does not affect whether you initially can receive the Free College benefit.
-OSBCTC is an open-access college, which means you only need to have a high school degree or GED equivalent to be accepted to the OSBCTC degree programs.
-There is not placement exam or entrance exam required.
+EGCC is an open-access college, which means you only need to have a high school degree or GED equivalent to be accepted to the EGCC degree programs.

-However, once you are enrolled as student at OSBCTC, the college requires that students meet Satisfactory Academic Progress (SAP).
-The definition of this can be found on OSBCTC’s website, from your advisor, or your instructor.
+However, once you are enrolled as a student at EGCC, the college requires that students meet Satisfactory Academic Progress (SAP).
+The definition of this can be found on EGCC’s website, from your advisor, or your instructor.